Brinkslu991/pygame-text-intro/README.md

-## Please read the draw-text-info.md file first!
+## Please read the draw-text-function-info.md file first!

+- Contains basic info about how to write your draw_text( ) function for this project

 ## Read the instructions.md file second!